 4. Try the cinnamon rolls at Granny’s Kitchen

 In the morning we visited a local staple, Granny’s Kitchen.

-I LOVE breakfast foods which gave me an instant dilemma when I was looking over the menu because there were so many great options that were sweet and savory.
+I LOVE breakfast foods which gave me an instant dilemma when I was looking over the menu.
+There were so many great options that were sweet and savory.

-We started with sharing a few giant cinnamon rolls for our table and then I was happy to discover that I was dining with food sharers which allowed me to experience the best of both worlds.
+We started by sharing a few giant cinnamon rolls for our table.
+I was happy to discover that I was dining with food sharers which allowed me to experience the best of both worlds.
+Sweet and Savory!

 You will definitely not be hungry after a wonderful breakfast here!